rileycoyote87/DJI-Ronin-RS2-Log-and-Replay/README.md

 CANable Pro with candlelight firmware for pure socket can connection

-Custom 3D printed RS2 can connector or DJI R Focush Wheel
+Custom 3D printed RS2 can connector or DJI R Focus Wheel

 1) Create a Bin folder in your home directory, add all files to bin directory